IdanDover/moveo-assignment-idan-dover/README.md

 - react-router-dom

 ## If I had more time
+- improve the consistency of the smiley face showing on correct answer.
+You can write **'solution'** and only that in the code editor to make it show up
 - implement a better user experience in the lobby where when a user joins you can see it on the card
 - make the site more personal by ability to add your name and others to see you by that name when you enter into a coding session
 - make the code more preformant